Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges but I did not find any documented matching chip used in bootlegs for the moment.
 It's probably an Altera CPLD.

-I did not find any emulator that can boot this rom (even the trusty BGB, which supports many oddities), which means it's a bootleg thing not derived from documented stuff.
+I did not find any emulator that can boot this rom (even the trusty BGB, which supports many oddities), which means it's a bootleg thing not derived from known and documented stuff.

-With all this knowledge in hand and a way of reflashing this PCB (which I'm still searching), it is probably possible to make a working custom rom by tinkering this one without too much difficulty.
+With all this knowledge in hand and a way of reflashing this PCB (maybe one day), it is probably possible to make a working custom rom by tinkering this one without too much difficulty.

 ## The most unique and janky cartmod ever
 ![cleanest cartmod](Pictures/Clean_mod.jpg)